top of page

 Description by Isaac Mayer

-Krymchak was the Turkish language spoken by the Rabbinate community of the Crimean Peninsula.
+From the 11th to the 20th century, Krymchak was the Turkish language spoken by the Rabbinate Jewish community of the Crimean Peninsula.
 The language was known within the community as Tatar Tili or Čagaday, historically as Čaltay or Turqi, and by outsiders and scholars as Qırımčaq, Judeo-Rabbinic Turkic, or Rabbinic Judeo-Crimean Tatar.
 While in much of the world the Jewish community is predominantly Rabbinate Jews (Jews who accept the legitimacy of the Mishnah and Talmud), the community of Crimea is deeply divided between Rabbinate and Karaite Jews, with Rabbinic Jews often being the minority.

 The Rabbinic community in Crimea dates back to the 11th century or so, founded by Byzantine Jews fleeing the crusades, and expanding greatly in the 15th and 16th centuries with Sephardic influx.
 The age of Krymchak as a distinct language, though, is under some dispute.
 What is certain is that the term “Krymchak” dates to no earlier than the nineteenth century, after the Russian conquest of Crimea, and was first used to distinguish the Crimean Rabbinate community from its Ashkenazi neighbors.

-Written texts in Krymchak are quite similar to local Crimean Tatar dialects with regard to their usage of Arabic and Persian lemmas and their general phonology, but they are distinguished through Hebrew syntactic and lexical influence.
+Early written texts in Krymchak are quite similar to local Crimean Tatar dialects with regard to their usage of Arabic and Persian lemmas and their general phonology, but they are distinguished through Hebrew syntactic and lexical influence.
+Later texts include much heavier Russian-language influence.
 Hebrew loanwords are almost exclusively in the religious sphere, and generally follow Turkic declension norms.
-The term סדריו (his tractates of Mishnah) is translated as סדרלרי — seder-ler-i.
-Uniquely to Krymchak, these assimilated forms sometimes preserve Hebrew final letters and treat the suffixes as separate postpositions — for instance, the Hebrew word חֲכָמִים “sages” is translated as חָכָם לָר haham lar.
+Examples include names of holidays such as psax (Pessah/Passover), prim (Purim), and ska (Sukkot).
+Uniquely to Krymchak, these assimilated forms sometimes preserve Hebrew final letters when written down, and treat the suffixes as separate postpositions — for instance, the Hebrew word חֲכָמִים “sages” is translated as חָכָם לָר haham lar.

 Names of language: